 When it comes to using the proper term, unfortunately there really is no authority to keep things clear and concise.
 Many hot tub manufacturers and retailers feel that the term “hot tub” is nowhere near as elegant as the term “spa” and therefore prefer to use the supposed classier term.
 For obvious reasons, spa facilities are more likely to use the word “hot tub” if their businesses offer the use of hydrotherapeutic hot water tanks.
 Saying they have a spa within their spa facility just gets too confusing.

-To find more information about hot tubs and spas, download our free hot tub buyer’s guide.
+To find more information about hot tubs and spas, download our free hot tub buyer’s guide below, or visit us at our hot tub store.